wolfhaltz/website-ideias/README.md

 1. Do a landing page of a dentist.
 2. Help a friend doing a page for his/her job.
+3. Do a error page.
+Whatever error you want and if you don't know which: 404!

 # Intermediary